groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - Translation of subtitles in SRT format
 - Translation of images and scanned PDFs getting plain text or PDF as a result
 - Translation of scanned tables getting Excel workbook as a result
 - Translation of handwritten text
 - Translation of audio files, including translation by providing a link
 - Translation of video files, including translation by providing a link

 ## Supported Translation Formats

-You shoukd specify format of document to translate putting in the request’s body the appropriate enum value.
+You should specify format of document to translate putting in the request’s body the appropriate enum value.

 Additionally, user could obtain translated file in any other format available for conversion.
 Just specify output format of translated document by putting file extension in the request’s body: